• Skip to primary navigation

 Sweet and Sour Meatballs

-Quickly bake them in the oven, then coat them in the rich sauce.
-They're perfect as an appetizer but also work as a filling entree.
+These sweet and sour meatballs are exquisite and easy to make.
+Deliciously glazed, they are irresistible!
+Quickly bake them in the oven, then coat them in a rich glaze.
+They're perfect as an appetizer or a filling entree.

-Sweet and sour meatballs served in a white bowl with chopsticks.
+Sweet and sour meatballs are served with chopsticks.

 Ingredients